CRC Open WebUI User Guide

 Certain libraries are required for the API use in Python environment.
 The following guide prepares the user to make API calls from the python environment.

 Step 1 Ensure that your API key is already stored in your environmental file.
-Refer to the Section `API Key Access and Storage`_ on this if you have not done so.
+Refer to the Section here on this if you have not done so.

 Ensure that the dot_env and requests libraries are installed.
 You can install them using pip if required: